DracoHouston/RACustomFormations/README.md

+Red Alert 1 with Custom Formations

+This mod adds painted line orders for ground orders, and a dragged circle orders for actor orders.

+Work in progress, line orders are fairly feature complete and bug free.
+Circle orders need a little more work for filtering targets and orders.

+Planning repeating queues and immediate queueing.

+For ORA modders and developers:

+The binary isn't really tied to Red Alert, but my provided tile marker sprites are tied to red alert's temperat.pal.
+I plan to replace the sprites with more portable ones.
+See the player trait for display options.
+It has been tested with tibdawn and tibsun and should provide the same functionality across games.
+You are more than welcome to use it.

+Original Readme:

 This repository contains a bare development environment for creating a new mod/game on the [OpenRA](https://github.com/OpenRA/OpenRA) engine.

 These scripts and support files wrap and automatically manage a copy of the OpenRA game engine and common files during development, and generates Windows installers, macOS .app bundles, and Linux [AppImages](https://appimage.org/) for distribution.